 When you have an impacted tooth, it means the tooth can’t break through your gums.
 This is most common with wisdom teeth but can happen with other teeth as well, such as cuspid teeth.
 Cuspid teeth – known as canine teeth, are more problematic than wisdom teeth when they are impacted because they serve an important purpose.
 Your cuspid teeth are the first ones that touch when you close your jaws, so they are the foundation for a proper bite.

 Dr. Bryce Williams usually suggests that patients who reside in and around the Centennial and Aurora, CO areas have their wisdom teeth removed if they become impacted.
 However, every effort is made to force impacted canines to erupt to form a proper bite and dental arch.
 Impacted canine teeth are common, but if they haven’t come down correctly, it’s recommended you contact Dr. Williams right away.

 Painful Impacted Canines

-Every Centennial, Aurora, and Denver Metro area patient who suffers from this condition experiences a different level of discomfort.
+Every patient who suffers from this condition experiences a different level of discomfort.
 Sometimes there is adequate space for the tooth to erupt, but it’s just being stubborn and not doing so on its own.
 In other cases, a combined effort between an oral surgeon and an orthodontist can create enough space for the tooth to erupt, and then they can help guide the tooth out.
 The process is straightforward and nothing to be concerned about, and we’ll cover it later on in more detail.
 Just know the process of creating space involves wearing braces for a period of time after the surgery.

 Early Discovery Can Lead to Easier Treatments